 It’s different than other language chatbots I’ve tried because you don’t just select a reply or type it in, you record it.
 For the set phrases, Mondly’s voice recognition is fairly accurate.
 It even worked well while I had music playing in the background.
-If I tried to get creative, it often didn’t understand what I wanted to say.
+But, if I tried to get creative with my replies, it often didn’t understand what I wanted to say.

 If I stuck to the suggested answers, however, I had very little trouble getting it to recognize what I said and it was a fun way to practice German.

 When setting up my preferences for Croatian, I selected “intermediate”.
 Doing this didn’t change what material was available to me.
 Instead, it made the first screen I saw a few topics down the learning path.